Bipolar Disorder

 Our evidence-based therapeutic offerings include but are not limited to cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and medication management, integrated with holistic approaches such as acupuncture, traditional Chinese medicine, mindfulness practices, and so much more.

-What sets Mental Health Residential at Wood Dragon Inn apart from other bipolar disorder treatment centers in Southern California is our commitment to holistic and alternative healing modalities for a well-rounded, deep, and impactful treatment experience.
-We believe in treating the whole person, not just individual symptoms.
-Our alternative therapeutic modalities complement traditional treatments and support your mental and physical health journey.
+What sets Mental Health Residential at Wood Dragon Inn apart from other bipolar disorder retreat centers and residential treatment programs?
+Perhaps the most unique facet of our program is our commitment to holistic and alternative healing modalities for a well-rounded, deep, and impactful treatment experience.

 1. Alchemy